-If one or more wheel speed signals continuously fall outside of normal parameters the control module may turn the ABS function off.
+If one, or more, wheel speed signals continuously fall outside of normal parameters the control module may turn the ABS function off (along with associated traction and stability systems).
 A driver warning light will be illuminated but, as with any electrical fault on ABS, normal hydraulic braking is maintained.

 Selection of component-related Diagnostic Trouble Codes (DTCs):